Wani (scholar): Yeongam

-Even though Korea has no historical records on Wani, "Doctor Wang In's Historical Sites" (Wang In is the Koreanized form of Wani, 왕인) are located in Gurim Village, Yeongam County, South Jeolla Province, South Korea today.
+Even though Korea has no historical records on Wani, "Doctor Wang In's Historical Sites" (Wang-in is the Koreanized form of Wani, 왕인) are located in Gurim Village, Yeongam County, South Jeolla Province, South Korea today.
 It is based on a new myth that can date back only to the early 20th century.

 Earlier geography books including the Taekriji (1751) never link Wani to Yeongam.
 The first known record that associates Wani with Yeongam is the Joseon Hwanyeo Seungnam (朝鮮寰輿勝覧; 1922–37) by Yi Byeong-yeon (이병연, 李秉延).
 It claims without providing any evidence that Wani was born in Yeongnam.
 It is known that around the same time, a Japanese monk named Aoki Keishō claimed on the basis of "oral tradition" that Yeongam was Wani's homeland.
 In 1932 he made a failed appeal to erect a bronze statue of Wani in Yeongam.

-A new myth about Wangin was publicized in South Korea in the 1970s.
+A new myth about Wang-in was publicized in South Korea in the 1970s.
 In 1972 the social activist Kim Changsu reported a series of essays titled "Korean spirit embodied in Japan".
 In the framework of Korean national history, Wani was regarded as a Korean.
 Upon being informed by a reader from Yeongam, Kim issued a statement identifying Yeongam as the birthplace of Wani in the next year.
 In spite of the weakness of the evidence, Wani's "relic site" was designated as Cultural Asset No. 20 of South Jeolla Province in 1976.

 The development of Wani's "historical sites" was led by the governments of South Jeolla Province and Yeongam County.
 The governor of South Jeolla Province was from Yeongam County.
 The construction was carried out from 1985 to 1987, "restoring" the "birthplace", schools where Wani allegedly studied, and others.
 Yeongam County started to fully exploit the old-looking new theme park as a tourist attraction because the introduction of local autonomy of 1990 forced the local government to look for its own source of revenue.
-For example, Youngam County began to host the annual "Wangin Culture Festival" in 1997 that was previously organized by local people under the name of "Cherry blossom festival".
+For example, Youngam County began to host the annual "Wang-in Culture Festival" in 1997 that was previously organized by local people under the name of "Cherry blossom festival".
 The exploitation was not done without opposition.
 In fact, it is criticized by a faction who attempts to use Buddhist monk Doseon (827–898) as the main tourism resource of Yeongam.